seblee97/inference_suboptimality/README.md

 # Oxford2020AdvML
 This repository contains code for a project undertaken as part of the Advanced Topics in Machine Learning course (HT 2020) at Oxford.
-The code here was written by Mikhail Andrenkov,
+The code here was written by Mikhail Andrenkov, Maxence Draguet, Sebastian Lee, and Diane Magnin.

 It is a reproduction of the code for the paper [_Inference Suboptimality in Variational Autoencoders_](https://arxiv.org/pdf/1801.03558.pdf) by Cremer, Li & Duvenaud.